ysyk2021/improving-your-self-care-with-ai-techniques-and-strategies-for-optimal-health-and-well-being/src/chapter-2-1.md

-Understanding AI and Its Impact on Self-Care - What is AI and How Does it Work for Enhancing Self-Care?
+What is AI and How Does it Work for Enhancing Self-Care?
 ==================================================================================================================

 Artificial intelligence (AI) technology has the potential to revolutionize the healthcare industry, including self-care.
 In this chapter, we will explore what AI is and how it works for enhancing self-care.